Best underwater camera for scuba diving

-A general assumption seems to be that DSLRs are a natural upgrade to compact cameras for underwater photography.
+A general assumption seems to be that DSLRs or MLCs (hereafter referred to jointly as ILCs – Interchangeable Lens Cameras) are a natural upgrade to compact cameras for underwater photography.
 This is reinforced by the fact that every underwater pro you see is lugging $10,000-plus rigs, leading to the natural belief that you cannot really do much with something that costs a tenth of these rigs.
 Occasionally, you do see some posts in forums defending the compact camera, but a lot of these posts tend to be driven by user bias – a common tendency among all of us to justify our own decisions – rather than an objective analysis of the pros and cons of each system.

 The purpose of this article is to give you a balanced view and provide you with the benefits and disadvantages of each system.
-I can safely say that I am free of bias, because I own & shoot with both a housed DSLR system as well as a compact camera setup (and my present compact camera system was purchased after I got the DSLR system).
+I can safely say that I am free of bias, because I own & shoot with both a housed ILC system as well as a compact camera setup (and my present compact camera system was purchased after I got the ILC system).

-First, let’s start with DSLRs.
+First, let’s start with ILCs.
 There is a reason why pros are lugging around those megabuck rigs – they provide results that are superior to those of compact cameras, and do so consistently.

 Usability, however, is a different thing altogether.
-The main benefit of housed DSLRs is that, whatever choice of subject you choose, they will provide a better solution than compacts.
-If you want to shoot macro, you have more set-up choices and you are more easily able to achieve high magnifications with a DSLR.
+The main benefit of housed ILCs is that, whatever choice of subject you choose, they will provide a better solution than compacts.
+If you want to shoot macro, you have more set-up choices and you are more easily able to achieve high magnifications with an ILC.
 If you want to shoot wide-angle, you can get stunning, ultra-wide fields of view with some of the current ultra-wideangle lenses out there.
 If you want to shoot fish portraits, you get auto focus speeed and responsiveness that cannot be matched by any compact camera out there.

-A DSLR also limits your choice underwater – you have to select one lens, and are stuck with it for the entire dive.
-The best results from shooting a DSLR come from the extreme wide angle and dedicated macro lenses, so you can only shoot one of these two subjects on a given dive.
-This committment can be quite painful sometimes: for example, I had the doubtful privilege of diving with a macro lens while a whale shark cruised by a few meters below me.
+An ILC also limits your choice underwater – you have to select one lens, and are stuck with it for the entire dive.
+The best results from shooting an ILC come from the extreme wide angle and dedicated macro lenses, so you can only shoot one of these two subjects on a given dive.
+This commitment can be quite painful sometimes: for example, I had the doubtful privilege of diving with a macro lens while a whale shark cruised by a few meters below me.
 My friend got some great shots with his compact, while I steadfastly denied that the whale shark had existed.

 Now, not everyone considers this loss of flexibility to be a tradeoff.
 My whale shark incident notwithstanding, I find that I get the best shots when I decide what I want to shoot and spend the entire dive working my choice of subject(s), rather than running around trying to shoot whatever I see.
 If that means I miss a few shots, so be it… the ones I do get tend to be better.

-To get best results with this mindset, however, requires investing time and effort on the images.
+This mindset and approach, however, requires investing time and effort on the images.
 You *have* to devote some time to setup and to get the perfect shot… you cant just swoop in, take a couple of shots and swoop off to your next subject (not if you want good photos, anyway).
 You also need to master the technicalities of exposure & lighting – especially the lighting.
-And you need to deal with that dreaded optical viewfinder for critical focus.
 All of this means spending a lot of time on each subject.
 For example, I recently spend 75 minutes shooting the ghost pipefish below, and I am still not particularly thrilled with this shot.

 So ask yourself: